 10. How likely are you to participate in the Read-a-thon again?
 What role would you be likely to take next time?

 If at all possible, I will participate in the next read-a-thon!
-This is one of the few things I do that's just for me.
-I'd like to be a reader again - but if my schedule is too busy, then I'll be a cheerleader (or some other type of helper).
+This is one of the few things I do that is just for me.
+I'd like to be a reader again.